Chris Wallace: Fox News Sunday

 After 14 years at ABC, Wallace left in 2003 to join Fox News.
 Wallace began hosting Fox News Sunday with Chris Wallace in 2003 after replacing Tony Snow.
-Wallace along with Shepard Smith gained a reputation at Fox for their reputable status as journalists on the network.
+Wallace and Shepard Smith gained a reputation at Fox for their reputable status as journalists on the network.
 In an interview with the Chicago Tribune, Howard Kurtz wrote, "Fox seems to be inching toward more conventional journalism."
 When asked about his political opinions, Wallace stated, "Do I have political opinions?
 Absolutely.
 But I vote for the person, and I've voted for Republicans and Democrats and independents over the course of my life.
 I feel very strongly that you try not to let that affect the way you report the news."
 Fox News Chairman Roger Ailes called Wallace "one of the best interviewers in the business. ...
 I have no idea what he thinks personally, but he asks tough questions of everybody."

 Throughout his 18 years at Fox, Wallace had participated in coverage of nearly every major political event and secured several high-profile interviews with dignitaries and U.S. leaders.
 In February 2009, he secured Fox's first interview with President Barack Obama.
 On March 3, 2016, Wallace joined Bret Baier, and Megyn Kelly in moderating the 2016 Republican Party Presidential debate on Fox News.
 In 2017, he interviewed President Donald Trump in his first interview since being elected.